dmbarbour/wikilon/docs/AwelonLang.md

 This algorithm is adapted from the optimization using free variables.
 The main difference is that we know our variables are named values and we need special handling for conditional behaviors.

-For conditional behavior, we do not want to copy data into each branch then select one.
+Conditional behavior is specialized because we do not want to copy data into each branch before selecting one.
 Doing so would be inefficient and a potential violation of substructural properties.
-Instead, we leave the value on the stack then rewrite each branch to access or drop that variable.
+Instead, we leave our value on the stack then rewrite each branch to access or drop that variable.
 The editable view must specialize for conditional expressions.
 Fortunately, the simple rule for `if` above would also work for sums, optional values, lists, etc..

 ## Namespaces